 Just before court commences the police prosecutor hands over a list of the items seized with notations of what can be returned today, and the status of the other items.

-The follow items on the list were returned to Ed: 04, 05, 10, 11, 12, 13, 14, 16, 17, 19, 20, 22, 23, 24, 26, 27, 28, 30, 31, 33, 34, and 35.
-He was informed items 18, 21, and 25 were being retained to be shipped to Sydney for examination, since the local police didn’t have the chargers needed to power them.
+The follow items on the list provided earlier were returned to Ernest: 04, 05, 10, 11, 12, 13, 14, 16, 17, 19, 20, 22, 23, 24, 26, 27, 28, 30, 31, 33, 34, and 35.
+He was informed items 18, 21, and 25 were being retained to be shipped to Sydney for examination because the local police didn’t have the chargers needed to power them.
 The case detective had said there was material of concern to them on items 01, 06, and 09.
 The case detective said he had no intention of returning anything else until after the court case was over, regardless of what the examinations showed.
-He also said he doubted anything else would be returned, even then.
+He also said he doubted anything else would be returned then.

 7 June 2016